MaastrichtU-IDS/d2s-docs/website/blog/2020-04-13-usecase-nanopublication.md

 ## Publish your first nanopublications

-Follow the tutorial to publish your first nanopublications.
+Follow the tutorial from the [locally deployed Nanobench web UI](http://localhost:37373/) to publish your first nanopublications to the Maastricht University Institute of Data Science and and the official Nanopub servers!

-Your first Nanopublications has been published to the Maastricht University Institute of Data Science and and the official Nanopub servers!
 Feel free to publish new nanopublications anytime you want 📢